 AAA is the introduction to merit-based baseball in Nashua Cal Ripken.
 AAA is played on a 60’ base path and 46’ pitcher’s mound distance.
 The majority of the players in AAA will be 9 or 10-years-old.
 Experienced 8-year-olds may be on AAA teams if they meet all requirements.
-11-year olds may play AAA with league approval.
-Any player that doesn't meet the requirements to play in AAA, may request to be reassigned to Minors for another season.

 In AAA players are introduced to more competitive play.
 Coaches continue to emphasize the development and use of good baseball mechanics for throwing, catching, fielding, and batting.
 Players also develop an increased understanding of how to play in different game situations.
 AAA provides a “real” baseball experience and prepares players for the higher level of competitive play in Majors.